What is Phishing?

 - Beware of any email messages that use a tone of urgency or scare tactics (such as threats to close accounts).

 - Do not respond to email messages asking you to verify personal information.

 - Delete suspicious email messages without opening them.
 If you open a suspicious email message, DO NOT OPEN ANY ATTACHMENTS OR CLICK ANY LINKS.

 - Install and regularly update virus protection software.

-- Keep your computer operating system and web browser current.
+- Keep your computer operating system, smartphone apps and system, and web browser current.

 What is Vishing?